- You are here:

 You also need to make sure that your parents attend the GCSE Options Fair and the Parents’ Consultation Evening

-In order to ensure you have as much breadth as possible in your options you MUST choose one of the Humanities (Geography, History, Religious Studies) and we suggest that you choose an Arts or a Technology subject (Art, Drama, Music, ICT, Food Technology or Product Design-DT)
+In order to ensure you have as much breadth as possible in your options you MUST choose one of the Humanities (Geography, History, Religious Studies) and we suggest that you choose a 'Creative subject' such as Art, Drama, Music, Computing, Catering or Product Design-DT.

 When making your choices, remember that some subjects can be picked up again in Year 12, if you don’t choose them now.